 The recommended lubrication interval for 1800-RPM motor, up to and including NEMA frame 215T is every 12000 hours of operation.
 It is important to remember that this recommendation is base of average use.
-Refer to Table 2 on page 23 for additional information.
+Refer to the table for additional information.